Annapolis High School's Unity Club members are used to being held up as role models for their fellow students.

 Fifteen Annapolis students, all members of the school's Unity Club, were featured in the nationally syndicated television program "Success in Education," which aired Saturday on WJZ-TV, Channel 13.

-The students were part of a group of about 30 students from Annapolis, Broadneck and Western high schools, Baltimore Polytechnic Institute, and the Baltimore School for the Arts chosen to participate in the locally produced special that honors the achievements of successful blacks.
+The students were part of a group of about 30 students from Annapolis, Broadneck and Western high schools, Baltimore Polytechnic Institute, and the Baltimore School for the Arts chosen to participate in the locally produced special that honors successful blacks.

 The Unity Club is designed to promote interracial understanding.